Architecture of Fez: Marinid period and golden age (13th-15th centuries)

-Fez regained its political status and became recognised as the capital during the Marinid dynasty between the 13th and 15th century.
+Fez regained its political status and became recognised as the capital during the Marinid dynasty between the 13th and 15th centuries.
 In 1276 the Marinid sultan Abu Yusuf Ya'qub built an entirely new administrative city or royal citadel to the west of the old city, on higher ground overlooking it.
 This became known as Fes el-Jdid ("New Fes"), and included the royal palace of the sultans (Dar al-Makhzen), the administrative offices of the state, and the headquarters of the army.
 Fes el-Jdid had its own set of fortified walls and gates.
 Most of its outer perimeter was protected by a set of double walls; a tall inner wall with heavy square towers at regular intervals and a smaller outer wall with minor towers.
 Its northern entrance, at the beginning of the road to Meknes, consisted of a fortified bridge (now the Old Mechouar) over the Oued Fes.
 Inside, the city was further subdivided into different districts, some of which, including the Dar al-Makhzen, had walls and gates separating them from the others.
 Another district, initially known as Hims and later converted into the Jewish Mellah, was also added to the south.
 In 1287 Sultan Abu Ya'qub Yusuf (son of Abu Yusuf Ya'qub) created a vast pleasure garden, known as al-Mosara, to the north, just outside the city but encompassed by its own protective wall.
 The gardens were watered via an aqueduct which drew water from the Oued Fes through an enormous noria (a type of water wheel), approximately 26 meters in diameter, which was located on the west side of Bab Dekkakin.
 Although the gardens and the water wheel have since disappeared, traces of the former aqueduct are visible in the western wall of the New Mechouar today and also in the large octagonal towers of Bab Segma, one of the former gates to the garden.